Best & Worst Chrysler 300 Years

 Best & Worst Years for Chrysler 300 1st Generation (2005-2010)

-Want the cream of the crop?
+Want the finest of the crop?

-Look to 2009 and 2010 for the best Chrysler 300 years.
-But watch out for the trouble spots – 2005 to 2008 are the years you might want to skip.
+Look to 2009 and 2010 for the finest Chrysler 300 years.
+But watch out for the trouble spots – 2005 to 2008 are the years you might want to avoid.

 The Best Years: 2009, 2010

-The 2009 Chrysler 300 introduced a new 3.5L EGG V6 engine, striking a sweet spot between performance and fuel efficiency.
+The 2009 Chrysler 300 introduced a new 3.5L EGG V6 engine, striking a pleasant spot between performance and fuel efficiency.
 You’re looking at a respectable 17 city/25 highway MPG – not too shabby for a full-sized sedan.

 But let’s keep it real – no car is flawless.
 Some owners reported minor issues like interior wear and tear, and the occasional electrical gremlin.